Chillyzz/Ontology-and-knowledge-base-construction/Concepts/Geometry.md

-- 共55个concept
+- 共40个concept

 # Basic Geometry 基础的几何元素
 ## Point,Line and Plane 点线面（关联公理及顺序公理）
 1. Point : A point is a precise location in space with no length, width, or thickness.
 It is usually represented by a dot and is labeled by a letter (e.g., point \(A\)).
 2. Line : A line is a straight one-dimensional figure that extends infinitely in both directions.
 It has no thickness and is typically represented with two arrows at the ends (e.g., line \(AB\)).
-3. Line Segment \\ on Line: A part of a line that has two endpoints.
+3. LineSegment \\ on Line: A part of a line that has two endpoints.
 The length of a line segment can be measured.
 4. Ray \\ on Line : A part of a line that starts at one point and extends infinitely in one direction.
 It has one endpoint and is represented by an arrow in one direction.

 5. Vector \\ on Line : A vector is a mathematical object that has both magnitude (length) and direction.